Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of listing the duties of your job make sure you highlight tangible results and tangible accomplishments.
-Utilize Bullet points that make these accomplishments appealing and easy to read for potential employers.
+Rather than listing the responsibilities of your job make sure you highlight tangible accomplishments and tangible results.
+Use bullet points to make your accomplishments easy to read and interesting for prospective employers.

 4. Emphasize Transferable Skills